peterpeterparker/daviddalbusco.com/src/blog/firebase-cloud-functions-git-commands-github-graphql-api.md

 console.log(os.tmpdir()); // -> /tmp
 ```

-Using it together with the [Path module](https://nodejs.org/api/path.html), we can even create a short utility function to resolve files’ paths locally in the function.
+Using it together with the [Path module](https://nodejs.org/api/path.html), we can even create a short utility function to resolve files’ paths locally.

 ```javascript
 import * as path from 'path';